jhrcook/100DaysOfPython/README.md

 **Day 73 - January 02, 2020:**
 I learned about using Tensorboard today.
 To do so, I also got some practive building ANNs using the Sequential API and saving the event history to a directory for TensorBoard.

+**Day 74 - January 03, 2020:**
+I practiced using Grid Search and Randomized Search with CV to tune a Keras model's hyperparameters.